mmistakes/minimal-mistakes/_posts/2016-10-26-starting_tomorrow.md

 title: First lecture tomorrow 27 October
 ---

 See you all at 09:30 CET.
-There will also be a live link, see top of page!
+There will also be a live stream of the event, see top of page!